Don't Teach Your Kids This Stuff. Please? -Scott McLeod

 Eagles' Nest Radio and Class Blog

-Sharks smiling with human teeth The Eagles' Nest Radio and Class Blog is a website directed by a 3rd grade classroom.
+The Eagles' Nest Radio and Class Blog is a website directed by a 3rd grade classroom.
 These children create interesting podcasts for everyone to listen to and to learn from.
 The students have already created many, but the one I listened to was Episode 1a: A Shark-tastic Interview.
 The students have been learning about sharks in their class, so they decided to interview a shark expert, Mr. Ward, to learn more about these creatures.
 They recorded a Skype video conference, but only audio is heard on the website.

 Anna Catherine was the student who asked Mr. Ward questions about his experiences with sharks.
 I was surprised that such a young girl was able to ask such great questions.
 She asked him questions that received an interesting answer and there was never an "awkward silence".
 The podcast was organized with thought-out questions and sounded almost rehearsed it was so great.
 Anna Catherine and Mr. Ward did most of the talking, but the other students made background noises when an answer required a reaction.